christian-schlichtherle/fun-io/basic-archive-processing.md

 The following code packs a TAR.GZ file from a directory.
 It uses the `CommonsCompress` facade for accessing the TAR file format and transforming it to TAR.GZ using Apache Commons Compress.
-It also uses the `BIOS` facade for accessing directories like archive files and copying them.
+It also uses the `BIOS` facade for accessing directories like archive files and copying them:

 {% highlight java %}
 import java.io.File;